Limits and colimits of synthetic $\infty$-categories: Extension types, Segal types and covariant families

 \subsubsection{Rezk types}

 In the category of bisimplicial sets, Segal spaces are, intuitively, bisimplicial sets containing categorical and homotopical information.
-This data is not necessarily compatible, Rezk spaces fix this problem.
-More precisely, adopting the terminology and notation of \cite{rezk}, we have $X_{hoequiv}$ as the \textit{space of homotopy equivalences} of $X$.
-This space $X_{hoequiv}$ is contained in $X_1$ and consist of \textit{homotopy equivalences}.
-Then there is an obvious map $u:X_0 \to X_{hoequiv}$.
-The map $u$ is not always a weak equivalence, an example of such Segal space can be found in 2.57 of \cite{rasekh2}.
-An alike phenomena occurs for Segal types, these have an associative, unital composition but are not ``univalent'' just as Segal spaces are not necessarily complete.
+This data is not necessarily compatible.
+Complete Segal spaces fix this problem.
+More precisely, adopting the terminology and notation of \cite{rezk}, we have $X_{\text{hoequiv}}$ as the \textit{space of homotopy equivalences} of $X$.
+This space $X_{\text{hoequiv}}$ is contained in $X_1$ and consist of \textit{homotopy equivalences}.
+Then there is an obvious map $u:X_0 \to X_{\text{hoequiv}}$, if $ u $ is an equivalence of spaces we say that the Segal space is \textbf{complete}.
+The map $u$ is not always a weak equivalence, an example of such Segal space can be found in \cite[Example 2.57]{rasekh2}.
+A similar phenomenon occurs for Segal types.
+These have an associative, unital composition but are not ``univalent'' just as Segal spaces are not necessarily complete.
 To amend this problem and obtain ``better behaved'' types we need to introduce \textit{Rezk types}.

-Let $A$ be a Segal type and $f:\homtyp_A(x,y)$, we define the type:
+Let $A$ be a Segal type and $f:\homtyp_A(x,y)$, we define the type

 and say that $f$ is an \textbf{isomorphism} if this type is inhabited.
-There is an immediate characterization of isomorphisms:
+The reader might note that we do not ask for the left and right inverse of an isomorphism to be equal.
+The reason behind this can be found in \cite[Section 10.1]{riehlshulman} There is an immediate characterization of isomorphisms: